 Georgia doesn't have any legal land-based casinos.
-But that doesn't mean you're restricted to Georgia online casino sites.
+But that doesn't mean you're restricted to Georgia online casino sites when playing from Savannah or Athens.
 If you want to play blackjack against a real dealer, you've got one option.
 Just hop on the Emerald Princess II Casino.
 The cruise ship boat offers an assortment of casino games, including slots, blackjack, craps, roulette, poker, and more.

 Unfortunately, because the cruise ship casino isn't stationary, playing casino games isn't as easy as walking on board whenever you like.
 We're talking about a boat here, and it runs on a specific schedule.
 What's more, you must pay a few bucks to enter the casino.
 While the cruise ship casino offers an experience to remember, the inconvenience factor means that a lot of serious gamblers prefer Georgia casino gambling online sites.

 To gamble in Georgia, you must be 18 to play the lottery or bingo.
 If you want to hit the online casino boat, you must be 21.
 Online Georgia casinos also require patrons to be 21 years old.
 But because many online Georgia casinos run from outside the state, the legal betting age requirement listed on the site is as low as 18.
 If you play at a Georgia online gambling site while under the age of 18, you're violating state law.